getsenic/nuimo-windows/README.md

 ## Contact & Support

 Have questions or suggestions?
-Drop us a mail at developers@senic.com.
+Drop us a mail at developers@senic.com or create an issue.
 We'll be happy to hear from you.

 ## License